PINT and the path to the perfect palaeointensity

 Planets Space, 61, 9-22).
 Both papers are available from

-and we would be grateful if you could cite at least the 2009 paper when you refer to the database in a published study.
+and we would be grateful if you could cite the 2009 paper when you refer to the database in a published study.

 Background and information